 Caring For Your Collection

-Many paper money collectors use soft cotton gloves when handling their paper money.
-This protects the surface of the note from fingerprints and natural oils in fingers or palms that can be damaging to the notes over time.
-Also, notes should be placed in clear, inert currency holders or albums.
-A variety of paper money holders and albums are available from Littleton for easy viewing and examination of both sides of a note without actual handling.
+Coins should be held by their edges between thumb and forefinger (see picture).
+This will protect coin surfaces and designs from fingerprints and the natural oils in fingers or palms that can be corrosive over time.
+In fact, many experienced collectors prefer to use soft cotton gloves when handling their high-quality Uncirculated or Proof coins.
+A wide variety of coin holders and albums are available from Littleton for easy viewing and examination of both sides of a coin without actual handling.